One of the things this season of our world has taught me is don’t wait.

 One ingredient that is absolutely necessary for our holiday meals is Pepperidge Farm Herb Classic Stuffing Mix.
 Following in the tradition of Mr. G’s mother … Our family “dressing” is a mixture of the Pepperidge Farm mix, dried bread, butter, broth, eggs, herbs, celery, and onion.
 This speaks “holiday” in our family like no other!

 Sometimes this mix is hard to find!
 During the original COVID lockdown, I looked and looked and finally was able to order online!
 You can imagine my delight when last week our local Kroger had all I needed!
 Let’s say I bought plenty!!!
-Some will soon be on its way to England.

 What food says “holiday” to you?